wacncontent/CustomizeTool/removeCommentOutput/articles/automation/automation-runbook-types.md

 - Implement all complex logic with PowerShell Workflow code.
 - Use [checkpoints](/documentation/articles/automation-powershell-workflow#checkpoints) to resume runbook in case of error.
 - Use [parallel processing](/documentation/articles/automation-powershell-workflow#parallel-processing) to perform multiple actions in parallel.
-- Can include other  PowerShell Workflow runbooks as child runbooks to create high level workflows.
+- Can include other Graphical runbooks and PowerShell Workflow runbooks as child runbooks to create high level workflows.

 ### Limitations